Azure/azure-powershell/src/DataBox/DataBox/help/Remove-AzDataBoxJob.md

 ```

 ## DESCRIPTION
-The **Remove-AzDataBoxJob** cmdlet is used to delete a finished databox job from the list od databox jobs.
+The **Remove-AzDataBoxJob** cmdlet is used to delete a finished databox job from the list of databox jobs.

 ## EXAMPLES